Passer au contenu

 npx @capgo/cli@latest bundle upload --external https://your-domain.com/bundles/v1.2.3.zip

-For secure external storage, you can encrypt your bundle and provide the decryption keys:
+For secure external storage, you can encrypt your Bundle and provide the decryption keys:

 Terminal window